baadrdeen/Meraki_vpn_hub_updater/README.md

 1. Clone the repository or download the script file to your local machine.

+2. Add your API Key to the envirement : `export MERAKI_DASHBOARD_API_KEY='YOUR API KEY'`

-2. Open the script file `Meraki_vpn_hub_updater.py` in a text editor.
+3. Open the script file `Meraki_vpn_hub_updater.py` in a text editor.

-3. Modify the following variables at the top of the script:
+4. Modify the following variables at the top of the script:

    - `org_id`: Replace `'YOUR ORG ID'` with your actual organization ID.
    - `hub_name`: Replace `'YOUR HUB NAME'` with the desired VPN hub name.

-4. By default, the script is set to simulate the operation (`simulate=True`).
+5. By default, the script is set to simulate the operation (`simulate=True`).
 It will only plan (simulate) the updates without actually making changes to the Meraki networks.
 If you want to deploy the changes in the production environment, set `simulate=False` in the `dashboard` initialization.

-5. Save the changes.
+6. Save the changes.

-6. Open a terminal or command prompt and navigate to the directory where the script is located.
+7. Open a terminal or command prompt and navigate to the directory where the script is located.

-7. Run the script using the command `python vpn_hub_updater.py`.
+8. Run the script using the command `python vpn_hub_updater.py`.

    The script will retrieve the networks in your organization, find the hub ID based on the provided hub name, and update the VPN hub ID for each network.
 The progress and results will be displayed in the terminal.

    Note: The script automatically introduces a delay between API calls to comply with the Meraki API rate limit of 10 calls per second.

-8. Monitor the output in the terminal for any errors or successful updates.
+9. Monitor the output in the terminal for any errors or successful updates.

 ## Contributing